MicrosoftDocs/DocsLegal-pr.en-MY/DocsLegal/GDPR.md

 ---
-# required metadata

 title: General Data Protection Regulation (GDPR)
 description: GDPR docs.microsoft.com.
 ms.topic: article
 layout: ContentPage
+ms.openlocfilehash: 404e4ccc5cb1d791fb46afc81c7d9b7bc656121c
+ms.sourcegitcommit: 6925c5b4ad2faff22d877acd2e07e09d289b5507
+ms.translationtype: HT
+ms.contentlocale: en-MY
+ms.lasthandoff: 06/05/2020
+ms.locfileid: "77570475"
 ---

-# Microsoft’s GDPR Commitments to Customers of our Generally Available Enterprise Software Products
+# <a name="microsofts-gdpr-commitments-to-customers-of-our-generally-available-enterprise-software-products"></a>Microsoft’s GDPR Commitments to Customers of our Generally Available Enterprise Software Products

 **Introduction**

 The European Union’s General Data Protection Regulation (GDPR) sets a new bar globally for privacy rights, information security and compliance.
 At Microsoft, we believe privacy is a fundamental right and that the GDPR is an important step forward in protecting and enabling the privacy rights of individuals.

 Microsoft is committed to its own compliance with the GDPR, as well as to provide an array of products, features, documentation and resources to support our customers in meeting their compliance obligations under the GDPR.
-Below is a description of Microsoft’s contractual commitments to its customers concerning personal data collected from enterprise software:
+The following is a description of Microsoft’s contractual commitments to its customers concerning personal data collected from enterprise software:

 **Does Microsoft make commitments to its customers with regard to the GDPR?**